 Cut a Hole in the Pumpkin

-The first step is hollowing out the pumpkin.
-Use a keyhole saw to cut the hole.
-If you'll be using a candle for illumination, you can cut the hole in the pumpkin's top (always put the candle in a high-sided glass, and never leave unattended).
-For electric lights, make the hole in the bottom or side so you can hide the cord.
+If using a candle for illumination, you can cut the hole in the pumpkin's top (always put the candle in a high-sided glass, and never leave it unattended).
+If using electric lights, cut the hole in the bottom or side so you can hide the cord.
+Reserve the cutout.